ydamni/cloud-is-free/projects/project-3/part-2/README.md

 ![VPC Resources Creation](images/vpc-resources-creation.png ':size=700')

-Last step, go to *Subnets*, in order to edit the subnets settings of the **public subnet** of the newly created VPC:
+Last step, go to *Subnets*, in order to edit the subnets settings of the **public subnets** of the newly created VPC:

 ![Edit Public Subnet Settings](images/edit-public-subnet-settings.png ':size=700')

 The **auto-assign public IPv4 address** must be enabled at all costs, so that each AWS tool linked to the public subnet automatically gets a public IP:

 ![Enable Auto Assign](images/enable-auto-assign.png ':size=700')

+Do the same for the other public subnet.

 The VPC is ready, it is now possible to create the AWS tools, and the first one created will be RDS.